trevorwh113/Web_Dev_QA_Project/README.md

      ```bash
     pytest test_name.py
     ```
    where test_name is the name of the test file.
-Or use one of the three following commands to target our sub-directories of tests:
+Or, use one of the three following commands to target our sub-directories of tests:
      ```bash
     pytest tests/unit
     pytest tests/integration
     pytest tests/end-to-end
     ```
-4. **FOR END-TO-END TESTS:** All tests of this type use the Playwright tool, so you must install its browsers and have the app running.
+**NOTE FOR END-TO-END TESTS:** These tests use the Playwright tool and require the app to be running in the localhost.

     a.
-Ensure Playwright is installed by running this command:
+Ensure Playwright is installed:
     ```bash
     pip install -r requirements.txt
     ```